AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 Currently, you need these to produce the model:

-* Bayesian linear regression model
+* A quantile regression model

 * A player data that is stored in matrix